Pancakes and peach sauce: Thick, buttery pancakes topped with syrupy fresh peaches in a sweet buttery sauce.

 But, as we decided a while ago, we love to cook too much not to allow ourselves a space in this blog for recipes we come up with ourselves.
-Inspired by our travels, our obsession with cookbooks, our culinary idols, the great multi-ethnic city we live in, these pancakes and peach topping are our type of breakfast, at least some of the time.
+Inspired by our travels, our obsession with cookbooks, our culinary idols, the great multi-ethnic city we live in and butter, pancakes with peach sauce are our type of breakfast, at least some of the time.

-We recently found ourselves with baskets and baskets full of ripe Niagara peaches; a too short season of juicy and sweet stone fruit that we look forward to every year.
+We recently found ourselves with baskets and baskets full of ripe Niagara peaches.
+We are in the middle of a too short season of juicy and sweet stone fruit that we look forward to every year.
 This year, along with eating them like candy (they taste better than candy), we decided to use them in new and delicious recipes.
 Last year we made a fiery peach and habanero pepper jam.
-This year, we made a fresh peach and orange Metaxa cocktail, and these pancakes topped with a perfect peach sauce.
+This year, we made a fresh peach and orange Metaxa cocktail, and these pancakes with peach sauce.
 Who knows what else we may have in store for you!?